rednafi/prinumco/README.md

     ------------------------------------------------------------------------------------------------------

     .
-    cnn_src/
+    ├── cnn_src/
     	├── train.py
     	├── test.py
+    	├── test.png
+    model/
     	├── prinumco_mobilenet.h5
+    results/
+    	├── acc.png
+        ├── loss.py
         ├── test.png

 We used tensorflow 2.0's keras API to construct and train [mobilenetV2](https://arxiv.org/abs/1801.04381) architecture to provide a baseline CNN model for benchmarking purposes.

--   Put the dataset folder in the primary folder (In case you haven't generated the images yourself)
+-   Put the dataset folder in the root folder (In case you haven't generated the images yourself)
 -   If you have tensorflow 2.0 installed, run the `train.py` file to train the baseline model
 -   For testing out the model (tf 2.0), run the `test.py` file (This will load our pretrained model to predict the class of a sample `test.png` image)